matthieugomez/regife/README.md

 ```

-Note on the `absorb` option: the command `regife` is estimated on the residuals after removing the fixed effect specified in `absorb`.
-The fixed effect specified in `absorb` *must* be compatible with the interactive fixed effect model (although currently `regife` does not check it is the case).
+The `absorb` option: the command `regife` is estimated on the residuals after removing the fixed effect specified in `absorb`.
+The fixed effect specified in `absorb` *must* be compatible with the interactive fixed effect model (in particular, it's fine to add id and year fixed effect).
 The syntax for `absorb` is the same than `reghdfe`.